aebkea/rossprogram-website/src/pages/participants/to-apply.md

 ## Committment to Nondiscrimination

 The Ross Program does not discriminate on the basis of gender, gender identity, gender expression, sexual orientation, race, creed, color, ethnic origin, disability, or marital status in its admissions, educational programming, financial aid, employment practices, or other activities.

+We recognize the existing gender and racial disparities within the mathematics community.
+In our commitment to fostering a diverse and inclusive environment, we highly encourage applications from individuals of underrepresented backgrounds.